 Mental Illness Awareness Week takes place the first week of October each year.
 Participants across the United States dedicate this time towards fighting social stigma, providing support, educating the public, and advocating for equal care.
+Today we will discuss mental and behavioral health.
 Take a look at these facts from the World Health Organization:

 - Around 20% of the world’s children and adolescents have mental disorders or problems.

 - It is estimated that 1 in 4 of all patients who visit a health service provider have some form of mental, neurological, or behavioral disorder.

 - Mental and substance use disorders are the leading cause of disability worldwide.

 - War and disasters have a large impact on mental health and psychosocial wellbeing.

 - Close to 800,000 people die due to suicide every year.